kylebascomb/Bascomb-Project-Templates/cheatsheets/pytest-cheatsheet.md

 `` with pytest.raises(ValueError): ``

 ### Using fixtures
-Fixtures are a way to duplicate code across tests
+Fixtures are a way to duplicate code across tests.
+I do not have an example for fixtures yet.
-TODO

 ## Using Pytest